 Rescued Baby Beaver Builds "Dams" In Rescuer’s House Using Whatever It Can Find

-Beave is a rescue beaver who has fostered by a wildlife rehabber until he’s ready to go back to the natural habitat
+Beave is a rescue beaver who has been fostered by a wildlife rehabber until he’s ready to go back to his natural habitat

 And he loves to build dams

-Many species passed through rehab here, and that includes housing, food, medical care, and most important – preparing them for their return to the wild.
+Many species have passed through rehab here, which includes housing, food, medical care, and, most importantly, preparing them for their return to the wild.
 Beavers, though, are specific.

-They stay with their parents for around two years.
-And during that period they learn everything from them.
+They stay with their parents for around two years, during which they learn everything from them.
 Absolutely everything.

 Beave was found by the side of the road when he was only three weeks old

-It is believed that poachers killed Beave’s parents and abandoned by the side of the road
+It is believed that poachers killed Beave’s parents and abandoned him by the side of the road

-According to the rehabilitation plan, he’ll stay with Nancy for about 2 years
+According to the rehabilitation plan, he’ll stay with Nancy for about two years

 Nancy shared videos of Beave building “dams” at home

-But since he can’t find branches and twigs in the house, he uses everything he can find around the house.
-Pillows, metal racks, buckets, figurines, shoes, blocks, buckets, cloth, toilet mats, brushes, boxes, toys… the list is long.
+But since he can’t find branches and twigs in the house, he uses everything he can find around the house: pillows, metal racks, buckets, figurines, shoes, blocks, cloth, toilet mats, brushes, boxes, toys… the list is long.

-When asked about the challenges of a beaver rehabilitation, Nancy replied: “The most challenging part about rehabbing a beaver is trying to teach him to learn all the things his parents would teach him.
+When asked about the challenges of beaver rehabilitation, Nancy replied: “The most challenging part about rehabbing a beaver is trying to teach him all the things his parents would teach him.
 He does chew everything in the house, but with each rehab, there are unique challenges.”

 Beave’s TikTok channel has more than 370,000 followers